Hair (musical): Off-Broadway productions

 The creators pitched the show to Broadway producers and received many rejections.
 Eventually Joe Papp, who ran the New York Shakespeare Festival, decided he wanted Hair to open the new Public Theater (still under construction) in New York City's East Village.
-The musical was the first work by living authors that Papp produced.
+Hair was the first work by living authors that Papp produced.
 The director, Gerald Freedman, the theater's associate artistic director, decided that Rado, at 35, was too old to play Claude, although he agreed to cast the 32-year-old Ragni as Berger.
-The production did not go smoothly: "The rehearsal and casting process was confused, the material itself incomprehensible to many of the theater's staff.
+The production did not go smoothly: The rehearsal and casting process was confused, the material itself incomprehensible to many of the theater's staff.
 [Freedman] withdrew in frustration during the final week of rehearsals and offered his resignation.
 Papp accepted it, and the choreographer Anna Sokolow took over the show. ...
-After a disastrous final dress rehearsal, Papp wired Mr. Freedman in Washington, where he'd fled: 'Please come back.'
-Mr. Freedman did."
+After a disastrous final dress rehearsal, Papp wired Mr. Freedman in Washington, where he'd fled: "Please come back."
+Mr. Freedman did.

-Hair premiered off-Broadway at the Public on October 17, 1967, and ran for a limited engagement of six weeks.
+Hair premiered off-Broadway at the Public on October 17, 1967, and ran for six weeks.
 The lead roles were played by Walker Daniels as Claude, Ragni as Berger, Jill O'Hara as Sheila, Steve Dean as Woof, Arnold Wilkerson as Hud, Sally Eaton as Jeanie and Shelley Plimpton as Crissy.
 Set design was by Ming Cho Lee, costume design by Theoni Aldredge, and, although Anna Sokolow began rehearsals as choreographer, Freedman received choreographer credit.
-Although the production had a "tepid critical reception", it was popular with audiences.
+The production had a "tepid critical reception" but was popular with audiences.
 A cast album was released in 1967.

-Chicago businessman Michael Butler was planning to run for the U.S. Senate on an anti-war platform.
-After seeing an ad for Hair in The New York Times that led him to believe the show was about Native Americans, he watched the Public's production several times and joined forces with Joe Papp to reproduce the show at another New York venue after the close of its run at the Public.
-Papp and Butler first moved the show to The Cheetah, a discothèque at 53rd Street and Broadway.
-It opened there on December 22, 1967, and ran for 45 performances.
+Chicago businessman Michael Butler was planning to run for the U.S. Senate on an antiwar platform.
+After seeing an ad for Hair in The New York Times that led him to believe the show was about Native Americans, he watched the Public's production several times and joined forces with Papp to reproduce the show at another New York venue after it closed at the Public.
+Papp and Butler first moved the show to The Cheetah discothèque in midtown, where it opened on December 22, 1967, and ran for 45 performances.
 There was no nudity in either the Public Theater or Cheetah production.